 Salaries for NEOs are established based on an executive's position, responsibilities, skills, and experience.
 In determining salaries, we account for individual performance and contributions, future potential, competitive salary levels for comparable positions at other companies, salary levels relative to other positions within our company, and corporate needs.
-The evaluation of the Compensation Committee and our Board of Directors of the foregoing factors is subjective, and the Compensation Committee and our Board of Directors do not assign a particular weight to any factor.
+The evaluation of the Compensation Committee and our Board of Directors of the foregoing factors is subjective, and the Compensation Committee and our Board of Directors.
 Salaries represent a minority of our NEOs' total compensation opportunity in furtherance of our pay-for-performance philosophy, which places greater emphasis on the combined value of our annual incentives and stock-based awards.